Harry Potter and the Half-Blood Prince: Editions

 Reproductions of artwork by Mary GrandPré (pictured) were available with the Scholastic Deluxe Edition.

 Since its wide hardcover release on 16 July 2005, Half-Blood Prince was released as a paperback on 23 June 2006 in the UK.
 Two days later on 25 July, the paperback edition was released in Canada and the US, where it had an initial print run of 2 million copies.
 To celebrate the release of the American paperback edition, Scholastic held a six-week sweepstakes event in which participants in an online poll were entered to win prizes.
 Simultaneous to the original hardcover release was the UK adult edition that featured a new cover and was also released as a paperback on 23 June.
 Also released on 16 July was the Scholastic "Deluxe Edition," which featured reproductions of Mary GrandPré's artwork and had a print run of about 100,000 copies.
 Bloomsbury later released a paperback "Special Edition" on 6 July 2009 and a "Signature Edition" paperback on 1 November 2010.

 Adaptations

 Film

 The film adaptation of the sixth book was originally scheduled to be released on 21 November 2008 but was changed to 15 July 2009.
 Directed by David Yates, the screenplay was adapted by Steve Kloves and produced by David Heyman and David Barron.
 The film grossed over $934 million worldwide, which made it the second-highest-grossing film of 2009 worldwide and the fifteenth-highest of all time.
 Additionally, Half-Blood Prince gained an Academy Award nomination for Best Cinematography.

 Video games

 A video game adaptation of the book was developed by EA Bright Light Studio and published by Electronic Arts in 2009.
-The game was available on the Microsoft Windows, Nintendo DS, PlayStation 2, PlayStation 3, PlayStation Portable, Wii, Xbox 360, and macOS platforms.
+The game was available on Windows, Nintendo DS, PlayStation 2, PlayStation 3, PlayStation Portable, Wii, Xbox 360, and macOS platforms.

 The book was also adapted in the 2011 video game Lego Harry Potter: Years 5–7.